 - In two-thirds of motorcycle accidents with another vehicle, the driver of the other vehicle caused the accident by violating the motorcycle’s right of way.

-- Statistics from the National Highway Traffic Safety Administration (NHTSA) show that 4,008 motorcycle crash deaths and 76,000 motorcycle crash injuries occurred in accidents on U.S. roads in 2004.
+- Statistics from the National Highway Traffic Safety Administration (NHTSA) show that 4,008 fatal motorcycle crashes and 76,000 motorcycle accident injuries occurred in collisions on U.S. roads in 2004.